 Shifting prevention roles draws mixed reaction

-By Goldie Bassi Canadian Occupational Safety
+September 2, 2011 by Goldie Bassi Canadian Occupational Safety

 Bill 160, which amended the Occupational Health and Safety Act (OHSA) and Workplace Safety and Insurance Act (WSIA), received Royal Assent on June 1, 2011.
 Some of the amendments are already in effect; the remainder of the amendments are to come into effect on a date to be proclaimed by the lieutenant governor, with specific amendments automatically coming into effect on April 1, 2012.

 Bill 160 strives to implement many of the fundamental recommendations made by the Expert Advisory Panel on Occupational Health and Safety in December of 2010.
 One of these recommendations relates to the Workplace Safety Insurance Board’s (WSIB) statutory role in the prevention of injury and illness.
 The amendments under Bill 160 have removed the responsibility of prevention from the WSIB and returned it to the Ministry of Labour (MOL).

 This has raised some concerns amongst a wide range of stakeholders.

 The MOL’s new role under the amendments requires the creation of a Prevention Council and the appointment of a chief prevention officer.
 The mandate of this council, which will be composed of a wide range of representatives from the industry, will be to advise the Minister of Labour and the chief prevention officer on the prevention of occupational-related injuries, illnesses and diseases.
 The Prevention Council may advise on a number of matters, including funding and delivery of prevention-related programs and services, and the appointment of the chief prevention officer.